-That is exactly what the Rebel 500 is… simple.
+That is precisely what the Rebel 500 is… simple.
 It’s not some big, scary, roaring 1,800 V-Twin, nor is it a whimpering little scooter that buzzes about.
 It has a gentle throttle, great brakes, an assist-and-slipper clutch, excellent gearing, and a comfortable seat and riding position.
 And that’s it.

 Much like the CBR250RR for sportbikes in the mid-2000s, or the CB500X for adventure bikes in the 2010s, the Rebel 500 is a bike that contains the purest essence of the top-tier machines in the cruiser segment can do, distilled down to beginner-friendly levels.
-Someone who starts on a Rebel 500 can literally go anywhere in the cruiser spectrum, from a sport cruiser across to a continent-crushing touring cruiser.
+Someone who starts on a Rebel 500 can literally go anywhere in the cruiser spectrum, from a sports cruiser across to a continent-crushing touring cruiser.

-We can already hear you mentioning “wait, what, I thought Harley’s were bad beginner bikes?”
+We can already hear you mentioning, “wait, what, I thought Harley’s were bad beginner bikes?”
 For the most part, you’d be correct, but not with the Iron 883.
-For over 60 years, Harley-Davidson has been making what are one day considered comfortable endurance cruisers and tourers, and the next day overly expensive two-wheel land yachts.
+For over 60 years, Harley-Davidson has been making what is one day considered comfortable endurance cruisers and tourers, and the next day overly expensive two-wheel land yachts.
 Social opinion aside, however, the fact remains that the Iron 883 is just a damned good bike.
 Full stop.

-2021 Indian Scout Sixty
+2022 Indian Scout Sixty